-After getting your appeal, we will send you a letter within five business days.
-The letter will state that we got your appeal.
-It will also state when we expect to resolve your appeal.
+After getting your appeal, we will send you a letter within five (5) business days to let you know that we got your appeal.
+The letter will state when we expect to resolve your appeal.
 We will resolve your appeal within 30 calendar days.

-We can ask the HSD to approve a 14-day extension if we need more time to resolve your appeal.
-Also, you can ask for a 14-day extension.
+We can ask HSD to approve a 14-day extension if we need more time to resolve your appeal.
+You can also ask for a 14-day extension.
 If we ask for an extension, we will send you a letter that explains why we asked for the extension.
-We will send you the letter within two business days of the extension request.
+We will send you the letter within two (2) business days of the extension request.